Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 *Multitenancy* is a software architecture in which one application serves multiple *tenants*.
-Multi-Tenant applications can easily provision access to tenants with minimal effort from the service provider which makes it ideal for modern applications with an evergrowing web.
+Multi-Tenant applications can easily provision access to tenants with minimal effort from the service provider which makes it ideal for modern applications as the web continues to grow.
 Multitenancy is regarded as an important feature of cloud computing.

 ### Tenants